 - Edward Hospital saved $1,000 per pharmacy kit by using medication throughput data tracked in Kit Check to optimize stocking par levels and remove unnecessary duplicate medications.

 - Texas Children’s Hospital cut pharmacy kit restocking time by 96% using Kit Check while also reporting higher accuracy.
-The University of Michigan reported a 79.6% time savings while Wheaton-Franciscan St. Joseph reported a 75% efficiency gain in an ASHP presentation.
+The University of Michigan reported a 79.6% time savings while Wheaton-Franciscan St. Joseph reported a 75% gain in pharmacy kit restocking efficiency in an ASHP presentation.

 - A peer-reviewed study published in Innovations in Pharmacy found that hospitals saved between $4.20 and $9.30 per kit processed using Kit Check.
 The largest contributor to the cost savings was an 80.4% reduction in time required for restocking.